aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/imageorprintoptions/_index.md

 ```

 Indicates whether the width and height of the cells is automatically fitted by cell value.
 The default value is false.

+**Remarks**

 NOTE: This member is now obsolete.
 Instead, please use [Worksheet.autoFitColumns(AutoFitterOptions)](../../com.aspose.cells/worksheet\#autoFitColumns-AutoFitterOptions-) and [Worksheet.autoFitRows(AutoFitterOptions)](../../com.aspose.cells/worksheet\#autoFitRows-AutoFitterOptions-).
 This property will be removed 12 months later since August 2022.
 Aspose apologizes for any inconvenience you may have experienced.

 **Returns:**
 boolean